BernhardWerner/cindy_tools/tools/packages/animation/README.md

 #### `catmullRom(controls, alpha, t)`
 Calculates the point on the Catmull-Rom curve defined by the four control points `controls` at the parameter value `t`, assuming the latter is in the interval $[0,1]$.
 The parameter `alpha` determines the knot parametrization.

+#### `deltaTime()`
+Calculates the time elapsed since the last frame.
+Call it in the tick script if you use `animationBase` on its own and use its result to update animation tracks or do custom time-dependent calculations.

 #### `eerp(x, y, t)`
 Exponentially interpolates between `x` and `y` at the parameter value `t`.
 The value `t` is allowed to be outside the interval $[0,1]$.